Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

-Here we deliberately express the high contrast parameter $\tau$ explicitly in the remainder term to indicate the possible implicit relation between $\tau$ and $\d$ that should be met for the excitation of the dielectric subwavelength resonance, since the relative order of the rates of $\tau^{-1}$ and $\d$ approaching zero can essentially change the asymptotic behavior of $1 - \tau \TT_B^{\d \ww}$ in \eqref{eq:asymeig}.

-As it was stated in the Introduction, there is a major technical difficulty that the leading-order part of $\tbb^{\d \ww}$ has an infinite-dimensional kernel.
-Instead of performing the perturbation argument based on \eqref{eq:asymeig} to analyze the dielectric resonances directly, we shall first use the $L^2$-Helmholtz decomposition for divergence-free functions to transform the operator $\tbb^{\d \ww}$ into an operator matrix and then conduct the asymptotic analysis.
-This allows us to see the clear asymptotic properties of $\tbb^{\d \ww}$ on different components of an $L^2$-vector field and the impact of the parameters $\d$ and $\tau$.
-We adopted the same technique earlier in \cite{ammari2020superli} for the spectral analysis of the integral operator $\td$ beyond the quasi-static regime.
+As it was stated in the introduction, a major technical difficulty we will meet when using \eqref{eq:asymeig} to find the dependence of $\ww$ on $\tau$ is that the leading--order operator $\TT_D$ of $\tbb^{\ww}$ has an infinite--dimensional kernel (cf.\,Lemma \ref{lem:tbz1}), so that the standard perturbation argument, as well as the Gohberg--Sigal theory, can not be easily applied.
+To remedy this, we shall use the $L^2$--Helmholtz decomposition to transform the operator $\tbb^{\ww}$ into an operator matrix and then conduct the asymptotic analysis.
+This allows us to clearly see the asymptotic properties of $\tbb^{\ww}$ on different components of divergence--free vector fields in terms of $\tau$. \mb{We next briefly recall the Helmholtz decomposition; see \cite{amrouche1998vector,monk2003finite,girault2012finite} for more detailed discussion.}

-We now briefly summarize the Helmholtz decomposition that we studied in \cite[Appendix A]{ammari2020superli} and review the definitions of various related operators for our later use.